-For some taxpayers, the increased standard deduction will compensate for the elimination of the exemptions, and perhaps even provide some additional tax savings.
-But for those with many dependents or who itemize deductions, these changes might result in a higher tax bill — depending in part on the extent to which they can benefit from the family tax credits.
+For some, the increased standard deduction compensated for the elimination of exemptions, and, in some cases, resulted in a tax savings.
+For others, especially those with many dependents or who itemized deductions, these changes resulted in a higher tax bill.

 Family tax credits

-Tax credits are especially valuable because they reduce your income tax dollar-for-dollar, rather than just reducing the amount of income subject to tax like deductions do.
-Beginning in 2018, the TCJA doubles the child credit to $2,000 per child under age 17.
+Tax credits reduce income tax dollar-for-dollar rather than, like deductions, merely reducing the amount of income subject to tax.
+Beginning in 2018, the TCJA doubled the child credit to $2,000 per child under age 17.

-Furthermore, the TCJA also makes the child credit available to more families than in the past.
-Under the new law, the credit doesn’t begin to phase out until adjusted gross income exceeds $400,000 for married couples or $200,000 for all other filers, compared with the 2017 phaseout thresholds of $110,000 and $75,000.
+Furthermore, the TCJA also made the child credit available to more families than in the past.
+Under the new law, the credit does not begin to phase out until adjusted gross income exceeds $400,000 for married couples or $200,000 for all other filers.
+Under the old law the phaseout thresholds were $110,000 and $75,000.

 1. Moving expenses.
-The deduction for work-related moving expenses is eliminated, except for active-duty members of the Armed Forces.
+The deduction for work-related moving expenses was eliminated, except for active-duty members of the Armed Forces.

 2. Alimony payments.
-For divorce agreements executed (or, in some cases, modified) after December 31, 2018, alimony payments won’t be deductible — and will be excluded from the recipient’s taxable income.
+For divorce agreements executed (or, in some cases, modified) after December 31, 2018, alimony payments are not deductible — and will be excluded from the recipient’s taxable income.

-The AMT is a separate tax system that limits some deductions, disallows others and treats certain income items differently.
-The TCJA reduces the number of taxpayers who’ll have to pay the AMT
+The AMT is a separate tax system that limits some deductions, disallows others, and treats certain income items differently.
+The TCJA reduced the number of taxpayers who pay AMT.

 Your IRA Could Owe Income Taxes